A Budget-Friendly Watch Packed with High-End Features

 We were able to test out the Pace 2 in person.
 Here are our thoughts…

-One of the biggest of using the Pace 2 is how little it weighs.
+One of the biggest benefits of using the Pace 2 is how little it weighs.
 We found that was definitely the case here.
 Unlike some watches, the Pace 2 is barely noticeable when you wear it.

 Of course, there are other watches that are pretty light (Garmin Forerunner 45 is one example).
 But just going by weight and features, COROS has them beat with things like swimming and paddle sports – plus stronger run features like track workouts and power tracking.